dev-mastery/msg-on-twitter-follow/README.md

 ##Setup

-Edit the included `dotenv-sample.txt` file and save it as `.env` in the root directory Your `.env` file should have the following structure (with your own info, of course):
+Edit the included `dotenv-sample.txt` file and save it as `.env` in the root directory.
+Your `.env` file should have the following structure (with your own info, of course):

     T_MY_NAME = YourTwitterUsername